-Cars are the OG depreciating assets – OG meaning Original Gangster for anyone not familiar with ‘80s hip hop.
+Cars are a classic example of depreciating assets.
 In the end, we almost always sell them for less than we buy them for.
 Not to mention the money we pour into them for servicing, petrol and general upkeep.
 And if you find yourself in possession of a lemon – like I did at 17 with a 1998 Volkswagen Passat – they can feel like a total money pit.

 But the pandemic had quite an unexpected ripple effect on Australia's car sales.
 The value of used carsor, at least, the perceived value shot up dramatically.
 In the case of the Suzuki Jimny, second-hand models were selling at a higher price than brand new ones.
 In June, the waitlist for the spunky new SUV blew out to more than 12 months, so people who managed to snag one early were cashing in.

 This spike in value of used cars can be attributed to a few factors.
 Supply chain issues meant new cars could not be developed as quickly; logistics issues meant cars could not be imported to Australia as often; lockdowns meant people had excess cash sitting in the bank; and border closures led to an increase in intra-state travel, i.e. road trips.
 The increased demand and reduced supply sent prices skyrocketing.